TheRealVSSVSSN/SunnyRP/Example_Frameworks/es_extended/docs.md

 # es_extended Documentation

 ## Overview and Runtime Context
 ES Extended is a legacy roleplay framework for FiveM that manages players, inventory, jobs, accounts and a minimal HUD.
 The resource ships both client and server Lua scripts, shared utility modules, an HTML based NUI, and interacts with a MySQL database via `mysql-async`.
 It exports a `getSharedObject` method so other resources can access the ESX API.
+The codebase now targets the modern `cerulean` fxmanifest with Lua 5.4 enabled and uses the streamlined `CreateThread`/`Wait` primitives for asynchronous logic.

 ## File Inventory
 - **Client**